Gilroy Garlic Festival

-The Gilroy Garlic Festival was a food festival in the United States, held annually from 1979 to 2019 at Christmas Hill Park in Gilroy, California, on the last full weekend in July.
-After cancellation in 2020 due to the COVID-19 pandemic, a drive-through festival was held on July 23–25 and 30–31 July and August 1, 2021.
-In April 2022, the Gilroy Garlic Festival Association announced the indefinite suspension of the traditional large-format festival, and that it would instead host smaller individual events.
-In May 2022, the festival was canceled permanently.
+The Gilroy Garlic Festival is a food festival in the United States, initially held annually from 1979 to 2019 at Christmas Hill Park in Gilroy, California, on the last full weekend in July.
+After its cancellation in 2020 due to the COVID-19 pandemic, a drive-through festival was held on July 23–25, July 30–31, and August 1, 2021.
+In April 2022, the Gilroy Garlic Festival Association announced the indefinite suspension of the traditional large-format festival, stating that it would instead host smaller individual events.
+In May 2022, the festival was canceled indefinitely.
+On March 28, 2025, the Gilroy Garlic Festival Association announced that that the festival would return in 2025, from July 25-27, 2025.

-An annual three-day event, the Gilroy Garlic Festival was one of the country's best known food festivals, drawing visitors from across the nation.
+An annual three-day event, the Gilroy Garlic Festival was one of the country's best-known food festivals, drawing visitors from across the nation.
 Located about 30 mi southeast of San Jose, Gilroy is home to about 60,000 people, and the city is a major producer of garlic.
 The festival was Gilroy's top fundraiser, staffed with volunteers to raise money for nonprofit groups including clubs and schools.

 History

 The inaugural Garlic Festival was held in 1979.
 Rudolph J. Malone, then President of Gavilan College in Gilroy, was inspired by a small town in France which hosted an annual garlic festival and claimed to be the "Garlic Capital of the World."
-Malone started the festival, which attracted more than hundreds of thousands of paying visitors a year.
+Malone started the festival, which attracted hundreds of thousands of paying visitors a year.

 2019 shooting

 On July 28, 2019, a mass shooting occurred at the 41st edition of the festival.
-Three people were killed, in addition to the gunman, and 12 others were injured.
+Three people were killed, in addition to the gunman, and 17 others were injured.

 COVID-19 pandemic and cancellation

 The festival was cancelled in 2020 due to the COVID-19 pandemic, while 2021 saw a drive-thru festival.
-In April 2022, the Gilroy Garlic Festival Association announced that the event will be canceled indefinitely due to prolonged losses, "lingering uncertainties from the pandemic," and "prohibitive insurance requirements by the City of Gilroy" since the 2019 shooting.
-The association reportedly announced it would instead hold smaller events spread throughout the year.
-The festival is now confirmed to be canceled indefinitely.
+In April 2022, the Gilroy Garlic Festival Association announced that the event would be canceled thereafter due to prolonged losses, "lingering uncertainties from the pandemic," and "prohibitive insurance requirements by the City of Gilroy" since the 2019 shooting.

+California Garlic Festival

+The California Garlic Festival was held annually from 2022 to 2024 in response to the cancellation of the Gilroy Garlic Festival.
+The California Garlic Festival is sometimes considered a successor of the Gilroy Garlic Festival, although they are held by two unrelated organizers.

+2025 revival

+On March 28, 2025, the Gilroy Garlic Festival Association announced the Garlic Festival would return July 25-27, 2025.
+The 2025 festival was held at Gilroy Gardens.
+Attendance was limited to 3,000 per day, compared to past festivals that had 100,000 attendees.

-Appearances in popular culture
+In popular culture

 The Garlic Festival was featured by Huell Howser in Road Trip Episode 124.